 Ukulele lessons came from someone who said, "Why not?"
 An idea turned into regular line dancing for 30 participants.
-And the opera discussion group exists thanks to an avid fan who felt others might be interested.
+And the opera discussion group exists thanks to

 Three new fitness programs expanded options for health and wellness.
 Also, helpful topics like tax prep are on the recently added Lunch and Learn seminar agenda.